 Medical intake forms can only be submitted by the National Federation (NF)/National Association that has jurisdiction over the archer and must be sent by email to World Archery (classification@archery.org) at least 30 days prior to the date of the scheduled classification.
 Failure to do so may result in the athlete not being scheduled for classification.
-Late requests will be subject to a penalty fee.

-Athletes wishing to be classified with a visual impairment must follow IBSA rules for submission of appropriate medical intake forms, which must be sent at least 6 weeks before the date of the tournament at which the classification would take place.
+Athletes wishing to be classified with a visual impairment must submit a request for classification using the Visual Impaired Medical Intake Form, which must be sent at least 4 weeks before the date of the tournament at which the classification would take place.